notwindstone/mi-extended.css/README.md

 > [!WARNING]
 > You should always minify or bundle your css files.

+## ✨ Examples

+- [my portfolio website](https://notwindstone.github.io/) - a SPA website written in pure html, css, js and minified to just ~10kb of code

 ## 📜 License

 - [mi.css](https://github.com/FelipeIzolan/mi.css) - The unlicense